starfishneuroscience/splot/README.md

 - Development:
     - Implementing a good test infrastructure for automated testing (possibly in CI)
 - UI:
-    - Use QSettings to allow user to save state when re-opening application
     - switch between stacked plots and single plot with overlaid series
     - unique colors for each plot
     - allow disabling of certain streams for plotting
+- Data processing:
     - filters and averaging of signals
+    - Oscilloscope mode / triggered plotting
     - Error detection:
         - add option for setting a 'counter' field and create a 'data-dropped flag' or online estimator for dropped messages
         - add checksum checking for each message, and an indicator for how often bad data is seen
 - Message parsing:
     - allow single messages to contain multiple values for a single series (e.g., message consists of 3 consecutive readings from one sensor, followed by 1 reading from another lower-speed sensor).
     - allow multi-byte message-delimiters for binary (already supported for ascii)